developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 This Managed Configuration allows an Administrator using an EMM to configure whether Zebra Extended Bug Reporting should automatically send copies of generated Bug Reports via email.

-- When the value ***Off*** is chosen, Zebra Extended Bug Reporting will NOT send copies of generated Bug Reports via email.
+- When the value ***Off*** is chosen, Zebra Extended Bug Reporting does NOT send copies of generated Bug Reports via email.

-- When the value ***On*** is chosen, Zebra Extended Bug Reporting, if enabled, will send copies of generated Bug Reports via email.
+- When the value ***On*** is chosen, Zebra Extended Bug Reporting (if enabled) sends copies of generated Bug Reports via email.
 Additional Managed Configurations within the same group would then need to be specified to configure the details of the email to be sent.

 #### Bug Reporting Configuration - Send Via Email Detail SMTP Host